Emphasis in Data Analytics and Machine Learning (formerly named Analytics)

 Elective Courses

 Completing a minimum of three courses from the list of electives is required from the Emphasis in Data Analytics and Machine Learning.
-Students can also choose to complete one MEng project related to data analytics and machine learning instead.
-Check the corresponding department website for more information on their currently available MEng projects.

 1. APS 502H: Financial Engineering